Using Chinese Medicine to assist with morning sickness

 Practitioners tend to avoid using strong-flavoured, fragrant herbs when treating morning sickness as they can aggravate the pre-existing nausea and vomiting.

-My preference is to use granulated herbs, pills or tinctures that do not require cooking and therefore don’t produce strong smells in the house during preparation.
+At our clinic we prefer to use granulated herbs, pills or tinctures that do not require cooking and therefore don’t produce strong smells in the house during preparation.

 By the time women present at clinic they have usually worked out what foods they can tolerate.
 Depending on the presentation, adjunctive dietary recommendations might also be given by the practitioner.